How to get into the London Marathon

 The ballot usually opens straight after the marathon.
 In a ‘normal’ (non Covid) year this is in April, opening on the weekend of the marathon and closing the Friday after.

-For 2024 entry, the ballot will opened from 09:00 Saturday 22 April 2023 to 21:00 Friday 28 April 2023 (all times are GMT).
-London marathon ballot results will be emailed on 6 July 2023.
+For 2024 entry, the ballot opened from 09:00 Saturday 22 April 2023 to 21:00 Friday 28 April 2023 (all times are GMT).
+London marathon ballot results were due to be emailed on 6 July 2023.

 LONDON MARATHON BALLOT ENTRY COSTS